SEMICeu/documentation/editorial_flow.md

 Next, it is provided an example of the generic editorial flow, to make it more concrete.
 To this end, for each of the three parts of the editorial flow, also a short screen videorecording has been prepared illustrating some steps.

-Relevant links to the items described in following sections above are numbered throughout the page and  included in section 'Links' at the bottom.
+Relevant links to the items described in following sections are numbered throughout the page and  included in **section 'Links'** at the bottom.

 # Generic editorial flow